Bicycle-sharing system: Transit Mileage

 Transit Mileage is a benefit that can only be received by 365-day commuter pass users.
-If you use public transportation within 30 minutes of returning the bicycle, the mileage is accumulated.
+If someone uses public transportation within 30 minutes of returning the bicycle, the mileage is accumulated.
 If it is difficult to travel by bus or subway, the section can be replaced with Ddareungi.

 Bicycle Driving Ability Certification System Fee Benefits

-Bicycle driving ability certification system requires completion of bicycle safety education, if you pass both the written and practical exams, it will receive certification and part of the Ddareungi usage fee can be reduced for two years.
+Bicycle driving ability certification system requires completion of bicycle safety education, if a person passes both the written and practical exams, that person will receive certification and part of the Ddareungi usage fee can be reduced for two years.

 QR Code Lock

-From March 1, 2020, QR Code Lock was introduced as a method of renting and returning by recognizing QR codes.
+From 1 March 2020, QR Code Lock was introduced as a method of renting and returning by recognizing QR codes.
 It is convenient because it can be rented or returned with a single scan by using a QR code-type locking device.
 When renting a bicycle, purchase a voucher from the bicycle app and scan the QR code on the bicycle to rent, and the lock is automatically unlocked and can be used immediately.
 It can return and rent a bicycle anywhere without going to a bicycle rental booth.